 Information Technology has long been considered a wasteland for working women.
 While women make up more than half of the workforce in the U.S. (52%) they fill only around 25% of tech jobs today which is a number that has actually shown a downward trajectory from a high mark of 35% representation in 1991.

-If you look at some comparatively male-dominated fields, the percentage of women in IT are basically analogous to some of the areas with the most egregious gender gaps like metal workers (20%), first-line police officers (18%), and the clergy (17.6%).
+If you look at some comparatively male-dominated fields, the percentage of women in IT is basically analogous to some of the areas with the most egregious gender gaps like metal workers (20%), first-line police officers (18%), and the clergy (17.6%).

 The Tech Gap